Anabel-Espinoza/Text-Editor/README.md

 - Install required packages: `npm i`.
 - Create the bundle: `npm build`.
 - Run the app: `npm run start:dev`.
-- Run in the browser: localhost:3000.
+- Run in the browser: `localhost:3000`.

 ## Usage

 The link to access the deployed application is *[here](https://evening-reef-41128.herokuapp.com)*.
+To install the app from the browser, click on Install button.
+An icon will be created on your desktop to easily access the application.

 The website looks like the following image:
 ![JEST](./screenshots/jate-pwa.png)